 Meanwhile, it’s still only the first weekend of Fall officially, and we’ll admit it now, as we see some color changes happening at the high elevations in the mountains.
 It’s been a great summer in the Smokies this year, and with a warm weekend tomorrow it’s not over yet.

 But now it IS Fall.
 All the famous colors of the Smoky Mountains will come flowing down the slopes over the weeks, and everyone will try to predict the very peak of the Fall color experience.
-We hope you catch some colors this year, and do be sure to read our story on the Top 10 Ways to Enjoy the Fall Colors in the Smoky Mountains for some local tips.
+For detailed information – and to get the latest color reports – see our guide to Fall Colors in Great Smoky Mountains National Park and for some of the best and most fun ways to see the colors, check out our guide to Best Ways to Enjoy the Fall Colors in the Smoky Mountains for some local tips.

 And enjoy these seasons!